The PBI Faculty

 When not working, Cindy enjoys her home on a lake peninsula by fishing, boating, swimming, gardening, DIY, cooking her Sicilian Grandmother’s recipes for family and friends, and involvement in the community Civic Club.

 Please contact Cindy or other members of the PBI staff with any questions.

-Leia joined the PBI team as Course Administrator in 2016, focusing on event planning and education administration.
-She earned her B.S. from Florida State University in Hospitality Management and Event Planning, and is working towards a Masters in Education Administration from the University of North Florida.
-Leia has prior experience in conference planning, association management, and food and beverage management.
+Leia joined the PBI team as Course Administrator in 2016.
+Since then she has transitioned into the Education and Development Manager role, focusing on online course development, event planning, and education administration.
+She earned her B.S. from Florida State University in Hospitality Management and Event Planning.
+Leia has prior experience in medical conference planning and medical association management.
 Her passion is adult education, and helping people achieve their career goals.
-When not working, Leia loves camping, cooking, gardening, and relaxing with her friends and family.
+When not working, Leia loves camping, cooking, gardening, and relaxing with her friends, family, and cat.

 Mark joined the PBI team as Project Manager in 2015, focusing on planning, implementation, and tracking of a specific short-term project which has a beginning, an end and specified deliverables.
 Mark handles operations, marketing, information, and strategies for PBI.